spencertipping/ni/doc/debugging.md

 #Debugging

-As a result of `ni`'s concision, even experienced developers can have difficulty identifying errors.
+As a result of `ni`'s concision, even experienced developers can have difficulty eyeballing errors.
+However, `ni`'s structure as a stream-processing language makes development and debugging both very easy.

+##Compilation Errors
+Generally these will stem from an error with some of your Perl.
+Ask someone for help.

+##Job is too slow
+`ni` is a stream-processing language; every job should be fast (or at least, start spitting out output fast).
+See [optimization.md](optimization.md) for tips on speeding up slow jobs.

 ##Parsing Errors

 ###Bracketed operators

-If you get an error involving a bracketed operator and you're sure you've written everything correctly, try inserting whitespace after the opening bracket and before the closing bracket.
+If you get an error involving a bracketed operator and you're sure you've written everything correctly, try inserting whitespace after the opening bracket and before the closing bracket. `ni` is usually good about telling you when that's necessary.

 ###Hadoop Streaming
+Take a look at the following snippet:

 `$ ni n1 HS [p'r a'] _ _`

-gives the error: `ni: failed to parse starting here (ni --dev/parse to trace):
+It fails with the error: `ni: failed to parse starting here (ni --dev/parse to trace):
   _`

+Running $ `ni --dev/parse n1 HS [p'r a'] _ _`

 ```
 <HUGE NUMBER OF LINES OF PARSE TRACE>
  ni::parse [[/series], n1, HS, [pr a], _, _] = [[[n, 1, 2], [hadoop_streaming, [], [[perl_mapper, r a]], undef]], _]
 ```

-The hadoop streaming parser interprets the next character after the `S` in `HS` as the
+The `ni` parser interprets the next character after the `S` in `HS` as the mapper job, which we had meant to be `p'r a'`;

-##Compilation Errors
-Generally these will stem from an error with some of your Perl.
-Ask someone for help.

 ##Hadoop Streaming Errors
 The first thing to do when hunting for errors in hadoop streaming jobs is to make sure that your mapper, combiner, and reducer run outside of an `HS` context.
 If they do, then